 Eric Ball focuses his practice on trademark litigation and Trademark Trial and Appeal Board disputes.
 He also has substantial experience in trade secret, copyright and complex commercial litigation matters.

 In trademark matters, Eric has successfully defended and prosecuted multiple trademark litigations and Trademark Trial and Appeal Board proceedings with a particular emphasis on priority disputes and matters asserting reverse confusion.
 Eric also has significant international trademark experience including in the EU and key Asian and Latin American markets.
-With this experience he has successfully defended multiple gaming and social media companies—both startups and established companies—in international trademark disputes allowing for their international expansion.
+With this experience he has successfully defended multiple gaming, eSports and social media companies—both startups and established companies—in international trademark disputes allowing for their international expansion.

 - Won multiple precedential decisions in the Trademark Trial and Appeal Board:

 - A summary judgment decision dismissing fraud and false connection claims.

 - A summary judgment decision rejecting claim preclusion.